a240/toolshare/README.md

 9. Borrowing a tool:

 	a.
-Select the Tools tab on the top right corner, pick "All Tools".
+Select the Tools tab on the top right corner, pick "Find a Tool".
 	b.
 Find a tool that is available.
 	c.
 Click the tool's wrench button under the view tab.
 	d.
 Select the "Borrow" button at the bottom of the tool overview.